Juan Martín Parodi

 Juan Martín Parodi (/es/; born 22 September 1974 in Paysandú) is a retired Uruguayan footballer.

 Club career

-Parodi has spent most of his career in Uruguay, Argentina, Mexico and Greece, notably playing for Nacional in the Primera División Uruguaya as well as Deportivo Español and Colón in the Primera División de Argentina, Toros Neza in the Primera División de México, and Olympiakos Volou in the Beta Ethniki.
+Parodi has spent most of his career in Uruguay, Argentina, Mexico and Greece, notably playing for Nacional in the Primera División Uruguaya as well as Deportivo Español and Colón in the Primera División de Argentina, Toros Neza in the Primera División de México, and Olympiacos Volos in the Beta Ethniki.
 He last played for Colombian side Deportivo Pereira.

 International career

 Parodi made three appearances for the senior Uruguay national football team during 2004.